MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 4. Scroll down to the Access Token section.
 5. Click create my access token.

 Excellent!
+You now have an access token, think of it as a password so don't share it with anyone, and a few other keys required to hook into Twitter's data.
 From Twitter's perspective you are good to go.
-Keep this page open because you need some of the details listed here, specifically the:
+Keep this page open because you need your access token and other details listed here, specifically the:

 * Consumer Key (API Key)
 * Consumer Secret (API Secret)